Sexy 'Stranger Things' costume draws backlash from fans

 “When do sexy #Halloween costumes go too far???
 I saw an ad for a sexy Eleven costume (from Stranger Things) and it was too wrong,” another tweeter wrote.

+"Don't make an 11-year-old sexy. it's easy to remember.
+HER NAME IS ELEVEN," added another Twitter user.

-“STOP SEXUALISING CHILDREN AND RELIGIOUS FIGURES FOR HALLOWEEN!!!
-IF I SEE ONE MORE SEXY ELEVEN OR NUN IM GONNA FIGHT SOMEONE!!!,” one woman wrote.
+Even last year, one woman was already fed up with people attempting to dress as a "sexy" Eleven, writing, “STOP SEXUALISING CHILDREN AND RELIGIOUS FIGURES FOR HALLOWEEN!!!
+IF I SEE ONE MORE SEXY ELEVEN OR NUN IM GONNA FIGHT SOMEONE!!!

-In 2016 when the show first premiered, Eleven was one of Halloween’s most popular costumes.
+In 2016 when the show first premiered, Eleven was one of Halloween’s most popular costumes, though, in fairness, many who dressed up were more faithful to the character's original look, reports Business Insider.